 - 1-3 months before: Have your final fittings, confirm vendor details, and send out invites.

 Booking things sooner rather than later will help you secure the vendors you want and give you peace of mind.
 If the timeline starts feeling overwhelming, don’t hesitate to pause for a breather — working in small chunks is okay.
-Just keep track of what’s done and what’s left to do with apps or spreadsheets.

 Practical Planning Strategies to Keep Stress at Bay